-Similar to sharks, wolves have a unfair reputation for being villains.
+Like sharks, wolves have an unfair reputation for being villains.
 Children grow up reading fairy tales about the “big bad wolf.”
 But in reality, these animals are generally not harmful to humans, as they shy away and avoid any interactions with us.
 They prey on everything from mice to muskoxen and play a key role in stabilizing ecosystems.
-Unfortunately, perceived as threats, these misunderstood mammals were hunted widely, resulting in a steep decline in their populations across the world.
+Unfortunately, perceived as threats, these misunderstood mammals were hunted widely, resulting in a steep decline in their populations worldwide.

-Thanks to conservation efforts, the endangered wolf is now making a comeback.
+Thanks to conservation efforts, wolves are making a comeback.
 On August 13, the world celebrates these gorgeous animals on International Wolf Day to pay homage to their crucial contributions and bring attention to their plight.

 Getting to Know Wolves

-Wolves are ancestors of our domestic dogs, and belong to the same family, Canidae.
-The adorable little fur ball that’s currently snoozing on your couch was once a wild canine hunting for food, just like the wolves of today do.
+Wolves are ancestors of our domestic dogs and belong to the same family, Canidae.
+The adorable little fur ball currently snoozing on your couch was once a wild canine hunting for food, just like today’s wolves do.
 Despite sharing biological traits, dogs and wolves are different from one another.

 Wolves live in packs as small as eight or as large as 30 or more, and members follow the lead of a female and male alpha.
 They are extremely territorial and have clearly defined boundaries to avoid inter-pack fighting.
 Within each group, they work together to hunt large animals, often going after the sickly or the elderly (another similarity they share with sharks).
 This keeps prey populations robust by allowing the healthiest of individuals to reproduce and perpetuate their species.

-Without wolves, ungulates (hoofed animals), which are their primary source of food, become overpopulated and cause destruction to the local vegetation.
+Without wolves, ungulates (hoofed animals), their primary food source, become overpopulated and destroy the local vegetation.
 This affects other creatures in the ecosystem that depend on the trees, bushes and other vegetation.
-Eventually, lack of vegetation for ungulates leads to their death by starvation.
+Eventually, the lack of vegetation for ungulates leads to their death by starvation.